scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/6-our-vision-and-deliver-it.md

 ---
 layout: default
-title:  "Our Vision and how we will Deliver it"
+title:  "Our vision and how we will deliver it"
 category: future-skills-action-plan
 summary: "How we will meet the future skills challenge."
 index: 60